Anubliss-0/Anubliss-0/README.md

 - Currently employed at [Jaamo](https://jaamo.nl/) as a Junior Fullstack Rails developer 💻

-- My current side project is KurioCity, a swift app for iOS with a Rails API backend.

 - 💬 Ask me about **Ruby, Rails, JavaScript, HTML, CSS/SCSS and best accessibility practices.**

 - 📫 How to reach me **thomasdanielrice@gmail.com**